 Q. If I want to create a LoggerPilotGliderHandicaps.csv file in Excel how do I do that?

-A. Open Excel and create a new spreadsheet with five columns headed LoggerSN, Pilot, CompID, Handicap, PureGlider, and Class.
-Enter the four letter logger code CXXX or six letter longer code LLL-XXX (see above) for each logger to be used, together with the pilot, glider, and handicap data in the rows below.
+A. Open Excel and create a new spreadsheet with four columns headed LoggerSN, Pilot, CompID, and Handicap.
+Enter the four letter logger code CXXX (see above) for each logger to be used, together with the pilot, glider, and handicap data in the rows below.
 Save this file in the Contest folder as a csv file with the name LoggerPilotGliderHandicaps.csv.
 If in doubt let Handicap Scoring produce a file and edit that.

-Q. Can I import pilot, glider, and handicap data from a csv, or text file?
+Q. Can I import pilot, glider, and handicap data from a cuc file?

 Q. How can I edit the pilots, gliders, and handicaps shown?